U.S. to move carrier strike group closer to Korean peninsula

 Adm.
 Harry Harris ordered the Carl Vinson Carrier Strike Group to travel north from Singapore to the Western Pacific Ocean, Pacific Command said in a news release.

 The U.S. official said the strike group will provide a show of presence in the region.
-North Korea since March has twice carried out ballistic missile tests in defiance of United Nations resolutions.
-North Korea has conducted five suspected nuclear tests, including two last year.
+Since March, North Korea has twice carried out ballistic missile tests in defiance of United Nations resolutions.
+It has also conducted five suspected nuclear tests, including two last year.

+Within hours of the U.S. announcement, North Korea vowed to boost its defenses.
+A foreign ministry official told the country's state-run news agency that recent U.S. airstrikes on Syria proved that it needed to protect itself against Washington.

 "The number one threat in the region continues to be North Korea, due to its reckless, irresponsible, and destabilizing program of missile tests and pursuit of a nuclear weapons capability," Benham said.